What if Republicans had a party and Trump wasn’t there?

 “Who loves breathing sweet, delicious, free air, maskless?” shouted Benny Johnson, a Trump-loving meme-maker for Turning Point USA.

-Harris County, where Crenshaw and company had convened the conspicuously maskless confab, had seen an average of more than 2,000 cases the previous week, prompting officials to urge unvaccinated people to stay home as much as possible.
+Harris County, where Crenshaw and company had convened the conspicuously maskless confab, had seen an average of more than 2,000 cases a day the previous week, prompting officials to urge unvaccinated people to stay home as much as possible.

 At this very hotel in downtown Houston, dozens of traveling nurses from all over the country had flown in and were using the lobby downstairs as a staging ground; jumping on buses and being brought to hospitals in the area that were dealing with covid-related shortages.